 To ensure public safety, environmental protection, and operational reliability, the Pipeline Regulation requires all pipeline operators in the province implement an Integrity Management Program (IMP).
-Pipeline IMP is a preventative and documented framework specifying the processes and practices used by pipeline operators to anticipate hazards, and analyze and manage risks throughout the entire lifecycle of pipelines.
-The IMP programs incorporate a management system approach.
+A pipeline IMP is a preventative and documented framework specifying the processes and practices used by pipeline operators to anticipate hazards, and analyze and manage risks throughout the entire lifecycle of pipelines.
+The IMP incorporates a management system approach.

 As per the B.C.
-Pipeline Regulation, Section 7, every pipeline permit holder planning, designing, constructing, operating, maintaining or abandoning pipeline infrastructure within the province must have developed and implemented IMPs.
+Pipeline Regulation, Section 7, every pipeline permit holder planning, designing, constructing, operating, maintaining or abandoning pipeline infrastructure within the province must have developed and implemented an IMP.
 A compliance assurance protocol is available to operators, outlining Commission expectations and operating requirements, and provides guidance for developing, implementing and maintaining effective IMPs.
 Details of the compliance assurance process and the scope of the protocol can be viewed on the Commission website.
-The 2017 Pipeline IMP Compliance Assurance Summary report is also on the website.
+The 2018/2019 Pipeline IMP Compliance Assurance Summary report is also on the website.

-The Commission has been assessing the effectiveness of permit holders' IMPs since 2011.
-The pipeline IMP compliance assurance process consists of three phases (Figure 1).
+The Commission has been assessing the effectiveness of permit holders' IMP programs since 2011.
+The pipeline IMP compliance assurance process consists of three phases.
 The first phase is operator prioritization and selection.
 Selected operators are required to complete self-assessment reporting documents and submit them to the Commission within a set timeline.
 The second phase consists of audits involving systematic review of operator IMP processes, records and documents in order to verify compliance and generate audit findings.
 The third phase allows for corrective action plans and follow-ups to address any non-compliance discovered through the audits.

-During 2018, the Commission audited the IMPs of seven pipeline operators.
 Where non-compliances were identified, operators were required to develop and implement corrective actions to rectify the deficiencies.
 The Commission monitors and assesses each corrective action to ensure all findings of non-compliance are fully resolved.